google/automotive-design-compose/docs/_docs/live-update/running-offline.md

 This method will allow you to add a pre-fetched Figma file to your DesignCompose app's assets.
 This allows the app to run and display your design without a network connection and without a Figma authentication token set.

-1. Launch the app as normal in an emulator, set the Figma Token i needed, and allow the Figma file to be fetched and displayed
+1. Launch the app as normal in an emulator, set the Figma Token if needed, and allow the Figma file to be fetched and displayed

 1. Create a directory in your app's `src/main` directory named `assets/figma`.
 (See `reference-apps/helloworld/src/main/assets/figma` for an example)

 1. Open a terminal and navigate to that directory.
-On way to do this is to right-click the directory in Android Studio and select **Open In -> Terminal**
+One way to do this is to right-click the directory in Android Studio and select **Open In -> Terminal**

     ![Open in terminal](<open-in-terminal.png>)